ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 # Session Termination

-An Http3Transport is terminated when either endpoint closes the stream associated with the CONNECT request that initiated the session.
+An WebTransport session over HTTP/3 is terminated when either endpoint closes the stream associated with the CONNECT request that initiated the session.
 Upon learning about the session being terminated, the endpoint MUST stop sending new datagrams and reset all of the streams associated with the session.

 # Transport Properties

-Http3Transport supports most of the WebTransport features described in
+WebTransport over HTTP/3 supports most of the WebTransport features described in {{properties}}.
-{{properties}}.

 | Property            | Support
 |:--------------------|:-------------------------|